Kmaldonado18/portfolio_optimization/alpaca_project/notes.md

 ----

-    SCRUM 4/26/2019
+    SCRUM 4/26/2020

--What have you worked on?
+**-What have you worked on?
 What things do you plan on working on today?
-What is blocking you?
+What is blocking you?**

-- worked on downloading data on quandl (unsure if sector data is free, downloaded csv's), researching how  to approach optimizing a portfolio (rewatched monte carlo lecture, attempted using efficient frontier),
+- worked on retrieving data on quandl (unsure if sector data is free, researching how  to approach optimizing a portfolio, rewatched monte carlo lecture

 - Plan to clean the data today